ActiveMQ Examples: Three Industry Use Cases

 ActiveMQ is a popular option for companies using message-oriented middleware.
 As a mature, open source option, it solves many problems inherent in enterprise systems.
 But what do these ActiveMQ applications look like in real life?

-In this blog, we look at three ActiveMQ examples, and discuss how these examples are only the tip of the iceberg.
+In this blog, we look at three ActiveMQ examples, and discuss how these use cases are only the tip of the iceberg.

 The beauty of ActiveMQ is that there are so many different ways that you can implement it.
 It can be applied across industries, programming languages, and technologies.
 In fact, as long as your system needs to communicate or send messages between a source or a destination, an ActiveMQ based solution can be implemented.